wyne-ybanez/SneakrHead/README.md

 ### Content

 - Content from the footer of 'FP Vision' was used and repurposed for project- [Link](https://fpvision.herokuapp.com/)
-- Content from the Nike e-commerce store was used in the project with their respective images - [Link](https://www.nike.com/ie/)
+- Descriptive sneaker content and images from the Nike e-commerce store was used in the project - [Nike](https://www.nike.com/ie/)
+- Descriptive Content and images from Foot Asylum website was also used for the project - [Foot Asylum](https://www.footasylum.com/ie/)

 ### Media